iter8-tools/iter8/mkdocs/docs/metrics/creating-new-iter8-metrics.md

 * Format of the JSON response returned by the provider
 * The `jq` expression used by Iter8 to extract the metric value from the JSON response

-## Defining metrics and supplying authentication information
+## Defining metrics and authentication information

 Metrics are defined by end-users, and referenced within experiment specifications.
 Authentication info (optional) is also supplied by end-users.